2022–23 Louisiana Tech Lady Techsters basketball team

-The 2022–23 Louisiana Tech Lady Techsters basketball team represents Louisiana Tech University during the 2022–23 NCAA Division I women's basketball season.
+The 2022–23 Louisiana Tech Lady Techsters basketball team represented Louisiana Tech University during the 2022–23 NCAA Division I women's basketball season.
 The team was led by seventh-year head coach Brooke Stoehr, and played their home games at the Thomas Assembly Center in Ruston, Louisiana as a member of Conference USA.

 Previous season

 The Lady Techsters finished the 2021–22 season 21–12, 11–7 in C-USA play and won the C-USA West Division Regular Season Title.
 They defeated UAB and Middle Tennessee to advance to the championship game of the C-USA tournament where they lost to Charlotte.
 They were invited to the WNIT, where they lost at home to Houston.